fernandito77777/MigrationDatabaseOnAWS/docs/Migration/SetupEC2.md

     ![](../../images/Migration/SetupEC2/61.png)

 We need to create an user to remotely access the database.
 This user will be used to migrate the database.
-62. type "CREATE USER 'testuser'@'%' identified by '<your password here>';"
+62. type "CREATE USER 'testuser'@'%' identified by 'your password here';"
 63. type "GRANT ALL ON classicmodels.* to 'testuser';" Once you have done, we need to open the MySQL to be accessible outside.
 First, we need to stop the SQL first, configure it, then turn it on again.